quatrope/ProperImage/README.md

 ## Rerefences

 > Zackay, B., & Ofek, E. O. (2017).
-How to COAAD Images.
+How to Coadd Images.
 I. Optimal Source Detection and Photometry of Point Sources Using Ensembles of Images.
 The Astrophysical Journal, 836(2), 187.
 [Arxiv version](http://arxiv.org/abs/1512.06872)
 >
 > Zackay, B., & Ofek, E. O. (2017).
-How to COAAD Images.
+How to Coadd Images.
 II.
 A Coaddition Image that is Optimal for Any Purpose in the Background-dominated Noise Limit.
 The Astrophysical Journal, 836(2), 188.
 [Arxiv version](http://arxiv.org/abs/1512.06879)
 >
 >Zackay, B., Ofek, E. O., & Gal-Yam, A. (2016).
-PROPER IMAGE SUBTRACTION—OPTIMAL TRANSIENT DETECTION, PHOTOMETRY, AND HYPOTHESIS TESTING.
+Proper Image Subtrraction-Optimal Transient Detection, Photometry, and Hypothesis Testing.
 [The Astrophysical Journal, 830(1), 27.](https://iopscience.iop.org/article/10.3847/0004-637X/830/1/27/meta)
 >
 >Lauer, T. (2002, December).
 Deconvolution with a spatially-variant PSF.
 In [Astronomical Data Analysis II (Vol. 4847, pp. 167-174).
 International Society for Optics and Photonics.](https://doi.org/10.1117/12.461035)